hanaaden/FictionalJavascript/Day-1/day1Note.md

 when to stick js
 Simplicity and Speed
 popularity

->>>>>>> d0c6ca2e03936930adc13eec1c7b2432454128cd
+**var** declares variables with function or global scope and allows re-declaration and updates within the same scope.
+ It is function-scoped or globally scoped, depending on where it's declared.
+**let** declares variables with block scope, allowing updates but not re-declaration within the same block.
+ It is block-scoped, meaning the variable is only accessible within the block where it is declared.
+**const** declares block-scoped variables that cannot be reassigned after their initial assignment.
+ It cannot be updated or re-declared within its scope.

 let is block scope
-Hoisting: Hoisted but not initialized, so accessing it before declaration results in a ReferenceError.
+**Hoisting**: Hoisted but not initialized, so accessing it before declaration results in a ReferenceError.
 paractices: for variables that need to be reassigned.

 ========================================